 The Carbon Dioxide Capture and Conversion (CO2CC) Program is a membership-directed consortium, launched in January 2010, whose members are involved in developing, monitoring and utilizing the “state-of-the-art” in technological progress and commercial implementation of carbon dioxide capture and conversion.

-The program’s objective is to document and assess technically and commercially viable options for the capture/clean-up/utilization of CO2 and its mitigation via energy efficiency gains which meaningfully address the challenges posed by CO2 life-cycle and overall sustainability issues.
+The program’s objective is to document and assess technically and commercially viable options for the capture/clean-up/utilization of CO2 and its mitigation via energy efficiency gains which meaningfully address “decarbonization” and the challenges posed by CO2 life cycle and overall sustainability issues.

 Included in the program’s scope are: